DanaEpp/MSP-Vendors-VDP-BBP/README.md

 Some MSP or security researcher felt they wanted to know if you have a VDP and asked me to check.
 It might very well be that your appsec maturity model isn't at the point you are ready for a VDP.
 If so, you should be honest with your customers about that.
 Otherwise, if it's very new to you and you need help, [contact me](https://learn.vulscan.com/one-on-one-coaching).

 ### Your assessment of my company is wrong
 Could be.
 I'd be happy to update the index with proper data.
 Start by reviewing the methodology being used.
 If you have a proper security.txt and/or DNS Security TXT then I SHOULD be pulling the right data.
 In any case, send me a pull request, (or an email) and we can get the data updated with the correct information.

+### Why isn't "vendor" included?
+Could be several reasons:
+1. No one has asked to review that company
+2. That company may be owned by another entity already in the list (ie: IT Glue/Kaseya, Autotask/Datto, Continuum/ConnectWise etc)
+3. I couldn't get clarity on their program(s), and I am still waiting to hear back from them.

+If you want to see someone on the list, [contact me](mailto:dana@vulscan.com).

+### I'm a vendor and I don't want to be on your list so security researchers can find and target me
+If we want to find you, we will.
+OSINT this day and age is so bloody easy.
+If you are marketing to MSPs, you're probably already known if a security researcher cares to look.

+The real question should be, "why are you scared to work with security researchers"?

+Know that a VDP and BBP are NOT the same thing.
+You aren't forced to host bounty tables and pay us when we find vulnerabilities.
+It's appreciated, but not required.
+We don't have to look at your products/services either.
+Mutually beneficial relationships helps improve security for everyone, and attracts the right people to help you find and fix your vulnerabilities.

+Consider this though.... if our intent wasn't good and ethical, do you think by not being on this list that bad actors wouldn't approach you as a target?
+Do you think security by obscurity is really going to work?
+No, neither do I.

+You do want to make it easier for security researchers to contact and communicate with you if they DO find something.
+By defining your VDP and making clear of allowed scope, intentions and expectations we all know what to do and how to act.